josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_2d_shader.md

 Now let's make things more complex.

-There are many inputs to the fragment function that you can use for calculating COLOR.
-UV is one of them.
+There are many inputs to the fragment function that you can use for calculating `COLOR`. `UV` is one of them.
 UV coordinates are specified in your Sprite2D (without you knowing it!) and they tell the shader where to read from textures for each part of the mesh.

-In the fragment function you can only read from UV, but you can use it in other functions or to assign values to COLOR directly.
+In the fragment function you can only read from `UV`, but you can use it in other functions or to assign values to `COLOR` directly.

-UV varies between 0-1 from left-right and from top-bottom.
+`UV` varies between 0-1 from left-right and from top-bottom.

 @Image(source: "iconuv.png")